zimmerman-team/IATI.cloud/README.md

 Check the full documentation and how to use OIPA here: http://oipa.openaidsearch.org/api/v3/docs/

-Codebase maintained by Zimmerman & Zimmerman in Amsterdam.
+Codebase maintained by team Zimmerman & Zimmerman in Amsterdam.

 ============